 Focus and Intensity

 Training one muscle group per day allows for a concentrated effort on that specific area.
-For instance, if you dedicate Monday to chest exercises, you can fully engage in various movements like bench presses, flyes, and push-ups without the fatigue of having to switch to another muscle group.
-This focused approach can lead to increased volume and intensity for that muscle, which is crucial for growth
+For example, dedicating Monday to chest exercises lets you fully engage in various movements like bench presses, flyes, and push-ups without the fatigue of switching to another muscle group.
+This focused approach can lead to increased volume and intensity for that muscle, which is crucial for growth.

 Recovery Time

 One of the key benefits of this method is the ample recovery time it provides.
 Muscles need time to repair after being subjected to stress during workouts.
-Typically, smaller muscles like biceps and triceps may require around 48 hours to recover, while larger muscles like the back or legs may need up to 72 hours1.
+Smaller muscles like biceps and triceps may require around 48 hours to recover, while larger muscles like the back or legs may need up to 72 hours.
 By training each muscle group once a week, you allow sufficient time for recovery before hitting that muscle again.

 Potential Drawbacks

-However, there are some drawbacks to this approach.
-Training one muscle group per day can lead to long gym sessions, especially if you are targeting multiple exercises for that single area.
-Additionally, if you miss a workout due to scheduling conflicts or fatigue, it can disrupt your entire routine since each muscle group is only targeted once a week23.
+However, there are some drawbacks.
+Training one muscle group per day can lead to long gym sessions, especially if you target multiple exercises for that single area.
+If you miss a workout due to scheduling conflicts or fatigue, it can disrupt your entire routine since each muscle group is only targeted once a week.

 Training Two Muscle Groups